-- steering employees into particular types of work on the basis of stereotypical assumptions without considering the particular attributes and abilities of individuals; - recruiting or promoting individuals into particular roles because of assumptions about the reactions or preferences of other employees or clients; and - using different standards for different groups of employees to judge performance.
+- Steering employees into particular types of work on the basis of stereotypical assumptions without considering the particular attributes and abilities of individuals; - Recruiting or promoting individuals into particular roles because of assumptions about the reactions or preferences of other employees or clients; and - Using different standards for different groups of employees to judge performance.

-DIFFERENT TYPES OF DISCRIMINATION UNDER THE EQUALITY ACT 2010
+Different types of Discrimination under the Equality Act 2010

-Direct discrimination: Treating someone less favourably because of a protected characteristic compared with someone who does not have that characteristic (for example choosing not to recruit someone because they are disabled, and you think they "wouldn't fit in" to the team).

-Indirect discrimination: Where a policy, procedure or way of working that applies to everyone puts people with a particular protected characteristic at a disadvantage, compared with people who do not have that characteristic, unless there is a good reason to justify it.
+- Direct Discrimination: Treating someone less favorably because of a protected characteristic compared with someone who does not have that characteristic (for example choosing not to recruit someone because they are disabled, and you think they "wouldn't fit in" to the team). - Indirect Discrimination: Where a policy, procedure or way of working that applies to everyone puts people with a particular protected characteristic at a disadvantage, compared with people who do not have that characteristic, unless there is a good reason to justify it.
 An example is introducing a requirement for all staff to finish work at 6pm.
-It is arguable that female employees, who statistically bear the larger share of childcare responsibilities could be at a disadvantage if the new working hours prevent them from collecting their children from school or nursery.

-Associative discrimination: Treating someone less favourably because they are associated with someone who has a protected characteristic, for example because their partner is transgender.

-Discrimination by perception: Treating someone less favourably because you perceive them to have a protected characteristic even if they do not, for example choosing not to promote someone because you mistakenly perceive them to be gay.

-Discrimination arising from disability: Treating someone unfavourably because of something connected with that person's disability and where such treatment is not justified.
-Examples include:

-dismissing or failing to pay a bonus to someone because of their disability-related absence; or disciplining someone for losing their temper where such loss of temper was out of character and was due to severe pain caused by them having cancer.

-Failing to make reasonable adjustments: Employers are legally obliged to make reasonable adjustments to ensure that aspects of employment, or the employer's premises, do not put a disabled person at a substantial disadvantage.
-Failing to comply with this duty is unlawful.

-Examples of reasonable adjustments might include:

-- allocating some of the disabled person's duties to a colleague; - changing their working hours or place of work; adjusting procedures for assessing job candidates; and - modifying disciplinary and grievance procedures.

-HARASSMENT AND SEXUAL HARASSMENT
+It is arguable that female employees, who statistically bear the larger share of childcare responsibilities could be at a disadvantage if the new working hours prevent them from collecting their children from school or nursery. - Associative Discrimination: Treating someone less favourably because they are associated with someone who has a protected characteristic, for example because their partner is transgender. - Discrimination by Perception: Treating someone less favourably because you perceive them to have a protected characteristic even if they do not, for example choosing not to promote someone because you mistakenly perceive them to be gay. - Discrimination arising from Disability: Treating someone unfavourably because of something connected with that person's disability and where such treatment is not justified. - Examples include: - dismissing or failing to pay a bonus to someone because of their disability-related absence; or disciplining someone for losing their temper where such loss of temper was out of character and was due to severe pain caused by them having cancer. - Failing to make Reasonable Adjustments: Employers are legally obliged to make reasonable adjustments to ensure that aspects of employment, or the employer's premises, do not put a disabled person at a substantial disadvantage.
+Failing to comply with this duty is unlawful. - Examples of reasonable adjustments might include: - $\circ \;$ allocating some of the disabled person's duties to a colleague; - changing their working hours or place of work; - o adjusting procedures for assessing job candidates; and - o modifying disciplinary and grievance procedures.

+Harassment and Sexual Harassment

-Harassment is unwanted conduct related to a protected characteristic that has the purpose or effect of:
+- Harassment is unwanted conduct related to a protected characteristic that has the purpose or effect of:

-- · violating someone else's dignity; or - creating an intimidating, hostile, degrading, humiliating or offensive environment for someone else.

-Sexual harassment is:

-- conduct of a sexual nature that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment; and - less favourable treatment related to sex or gender reassignment that occurs because of a rejection of, or submission to, sexual conduct.
+- $\circ \ \ \text{creating an intimidating, hostile, degrading, humiliating or offensive environment for someone else.}$ - Sexual harassment is: - conduct of a sexual nature that has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment; and - less favourable treatment related to sex or gender reassignment that occurs because of a rejection of, or submission to, sexual conduct. - You should refer to our